gvwilson/thirdbit/src/fiction/cloudherd/index.md

 That's what everyone told themselves when it was over.
-They were lucky that the rain had made everything so wet, that there had been so little of the autumn moss left to burn, that Noxy had spotted the fire so quickly.
+They were lucky that the rain had made everything so wet, that there had been so little of the autumn moss left to burn, that Noxy and Aft had spotted the fire so quickly.
 And yes, they were lucky the soldiers had been there to pass buckets.
 They'd have to pull down what was left of the storehouse, but none of the buildings around it had been taken.